Peter Hearn: Cricket career

 Hearn's first-class debut for Kent came at the end of May 1947 at Garrison Ground 2 in Gillingham against Warwickshire in the 1947 County Championship.
 He scored a century on his debut and, as an "elegant, left-handed" batsman he drew comparisons with Frank Woolley.
-Playing as a top-order batsman, Hearn made 196 appearances for Kent and became a regular in the county side after he completed his military service.
+Playing as a top-order batsman, Hearn made 196 appearances for Kent and became a regular in the county team after he completed his military service.
 He was awarded his county cap in 1947 and scored over 8,000 runs for Kent, making seven centuries for the county.
 His form could be inconsistent however and he was considered a "nervous starter" although he could play elegantly and he "rivalled the most attractive batsmen in the country" when he was in top form.

-He appeared in 200 first-class matches, including three for Combined Services in 1947 and one for an Under-32 side in 1950.
+He appeared in 200 first-class matches, including three for Combined Services in 1947 and one for an Under-32 team in 1950.
 He scored 1,000 runs in a season three times and made 1,413 in 1954, including his career best score of 172 against Worcestershire, one of his seven centuries.
 He bowled occasional slow left arm spin, taking 22 wickets for Kent.